 Generate and lead interdisciplinary collaborations to ethically assess and address persistent and emerging challenges in public health through health policy at the local, state, national, and global level.

 Courses will be offered during Fall, Spring, and Summer Sessions.
 Most

-MPH courses are offered on an accelerated seven-week schedule.
+MPH courses are offered on an accelerated eight-week schedule.
 Scheduling

 of courses will be a collaborative effort between students and their academic